FreeRadius 2.X package documentation and CaptivePortal associated documentation are mostly outdated

 I would vote for completley remove this accounting method from pfSense in the future.
 The first step would be to stop mentioning it in the official documentation.

-#2 Updated by Jared Dillard about 1 month ago
+#2 Updated by Jared Dillard over 1 year ago

 I think we've had some discussion about this in the past on the forum.
 Since we don't support having an SQL server on the firewall, requiring the user to use SQL server counters was a problem.
 The current counter and scripts worked fine last time I tested them using the start/stop FreeRADIUS option I added a couple years ago.